-14.1 Can I claim bad debt relief if I use the Flat Rate Scheme?
+14.1 Claiming bad debt relief when using the Flat Rate Scheme

-Bad debt relief arises if you account for and pay output tax on supplies for which you are not paid later.
-The rules are explained in VAT Notice 700/18 Relief from VAT on bad debts and these will apply to you.
+Bad debt relief arises if you account for and pay output tax on supplies for which you’re not paid later.
+The rules are explained in Relief from VAT on bad debts (VAT Notice 700/18) and these will apply to you.

 If you use the basic or retailer’s turnover methods of flat rate accounting, you can claim relief on eligible supplies at the standard rate of VAT, rather than the flat rate.
 This is because the flat rate includes an allowance for input tax which only occurs if you have been paid by your customer.
 As you will not have been paid, you will not have had full credit for any input tax.

-If you are using the cash turnover method, the rule for claiming bad debt relief are different, as explained at paragraph 14.2 below.
+If you’re using the cash turnover method, the rule for claiming bad debt relief are different, as explained in paragraph 14.2.

-14.2 What if I use the cash turnover method of accounting?
+14.2 Using the cash turnover method of accounting

-If you use the cash turnover method of accounting you may be eligible for bad debt relief if:
+If you use the cash turnover method of accounting you may be eligible for bad debt relief if you have:

-- you have not been paid by your customer and it has been 6 months since you made the supplies
+- not been paid by your customer and it has been 6 months since you made the supplies

-- you have not accounted for and paid tax on the supply
+- not accounted for and paid tax on the supply

-- you have written off the debt in your accounts
+- written off the debt in your accounts

 If you meet all these conditions, your claim will be for the difference between the VAT you charged to your customer and the amount you would have declared to HMRC had you been paid.
 As with businesses that use the basic and retailer’s methods, this is because your flat rate takes account of input tax that you would otherwise have been entitled to, if you had been paid by your customer.